-What this means specifically: is that the constant structure concepts is more something you would use when you for example, arrange the melody of a pop song into say an instrumental solo guitar arrangement.
+What this means specifically: is that the constant structure concepts are more something you would use when you, for example, arrange the melody of a pop song into say an instrumental solo guitar arrangement.

 There would be too much going on in the song.

-As a singer songwriter, you would just sing the melody and strum the chords.
-Where the constant structure part happens, you would harmonize every melody note in your vocals with a same chord shape on every note you sing in that bar, and then go back to strumming C chords in the last 2 bars.
+As a singer-songwriter, you would just sing the melody and strum the chords.
+Where the constant structure part happens, you would harmonize every melody note in your vocals with the same chord shape on every note you sing in that bar, and then go back to strumming C chords in the last 2 bars.

 - That melody line that is harmonized with constant structure really stands out